Edind304/hybrid/BookStore/README.md

-# Chapter 6 - Building a Bookstore App
+# Building a Bookstore App

 ## About this chapter